-Numerous Researches shows that Women are more likely to have insomnia than men and greater problems initiating and sustaining sleep — particularly after menopause
+Numerous types of research show that Women are more likely to have insomnia than men and greater problems initiating and sustaining sleep — particularly after menopause

 Lack of sleep affects health and well-being.

-People with Lack of Sleep May Have high risks of Cancer and Infections
+Insomnia Side Effects People with a Lack of Sleep May Have high risks of Cancer and Infections

-Less Sleep increases Stress Levels and Other Serious Conditions
+Less Sleep Insomnia in Women increases Stress Levels and Other Serious Conditions

 Frequently being in an intense state of alertness can delay the start of sleep and can cause rapid and anxious thoughts to occur at night preventing you from a deep sleep.